OrchardCMS/OrchardCore/src/docs/guides/create-blazor-cms/README.md

 dotnet sln add ./BlazorCms
 ```

 - Open `OCBlazor.sln` in Visual Studio 2022 and run the application.
-If you are using Visual Studio Code, you can run application by running `dotnet run --project ./BlazorCms/BlazorCms.csproj`.
+If you are using Visual Studio Code, you can run the application by running `dotnet run --project ./BlazorCms/BlazorCms.csproj`.
-- Open a browser, navigate to `https://localhost:5001` and complete setting up a default site.
+- Open a browser, navigate to `https://localhost:5001`, and complete setting up a default site.
 In this guide, we are using the `Headless site` recipe.

 ![Setup Default Orchard Core site](./images/image-002.PNG)

 - Once the setup is complete, log in to the admin and create a new content type as following.
 (By navigating to `Content` -> `Content Definition` -> `Content Types`)
-    - Create 'MarkdownPage' content type.
+    - Create a 'MarkdownPage' content type.
     - Add Parts
         - TitlePart
         - AliasPart
         - MarkdownBodyPart.
 - Create a new content item and publish it.
-- Alternatively, you can import the following recipe to create content definition and content item that we are using for this guide.
+- Alternatively, you can import the following recipe to create the content definition and content item that we are using for this guide.
 - To import the recipe, log in to administration, and go to `Configuration` > `Import/Export` > `JSON Import`
 ```json
 {